Pregnancy after rape or unwanted sex

 In South Australia contact the Genetics Service at the Women’s and Children’s Hospital on 8161 7375 or the Institute of Medical and Veterinary Science (IMVS) on 1800 331139 and ask for Paternity Testing, for further information and support.

 What if you choose to continue with the pregnancy and adopt?

-In South Australia women who want to continue with the pregnancy but would like to place the baby for adoption can receive information about this from the Department of Communities and Social Inclusion Adoption Service (phone 08 8207 0060)
+In South Australia women who want to continue with the pregnancy but would like to place the baby for adoption can receive information about this from the Families SA Adoption and Family Information Service (phone 08 8207 0060)